PyTorch Gaudi Theory of Operations

 PyTorch Gaudi Theory of Operations¶

-The Intel® Gaudi® PyTorch bridge interfaces between the framework and Intel Gaudi software stack to execute deep learning models on Gaudi devices.
+The Intel® Gaudi® PyTorch bridge interfaces between the framework and Intel Gaudi software stack enabling deep learning model execution on Gaudi devices.
+The following components are used to execute this integration:

-module as described in Importing PyTorch Models Manually.
+module imported by the PyTorch scripts as described in Importing PyTorch Models Manually.

-The Intel Gaudi PyTorch bridge supports various modes of execution for a PyTorch model.
-The following modes are supported:
+The Intel Gaudi PyTorch bridge supports the following execution modes for a PyTorch model:

 torch.compile